learningequality/kolibri-docs/docs/install/tutorials/rpi.rst

   * **Or** `Installation of Raspbian via NOOBS <https://www.raspberrypi.org/documentation/installation/noobs.md>`__
 * Internet connectivity (for setting up the device)

+.. tip:: The standard Raspbian OS has a graphical desktop.
+You can also install Raspbian Lite which uses fewer resources, but only has a command line interface.
+The instructions in this documentation work seamlessly on both.

 Getting started guides
 ----------------------